Donate In Kind

 Introduction to UC

-United Care Development Services, also know an UC( www.yousee.in ) was founded in June 2009.
+United Care Development Services, also known as UC( www.yousee.in ) was founded in June 2009.
 UC is a Philanthropy Exchange which provides a wider giving platform through the Four Donations For Development (Chaar Daan, Chaar Dhaam) initiative, which invites contributions in the form of 1.Volunteering(Shram Daan), 2.In Kind Donations(Vastu Daan), 3.Waste Donations (Kachra Daan) and 4.Financial(PostPay) Donations(Dhan Daan).
 UC’s objective is to generate Resources for Result oriented social work, primarily in the area of Healthcare and also in the areas of Education and Environment.
-UC currently supports several Public Hospitals and a few NGOs working for these causes spread across India.
-The work at UC is almost entirely led by dedicated volunteers and undertaken in a very collaborative model with other Non-profit and Public Institutions.
+The work at UC is almost entirely led by dedicated volunteers and undertaken in a very collaborative model with other NPOs and Public Institutions.
 The work at UC has been supported by both Institutional and Individual Donors.

 Arogya Seva - Health for All (ASHA)

-UC’s work in Health Care: UC's goal is to support free Healthcare providers to be the most Caring and Cutting Edge Healthcare services providers, including Government and NonProfit Healthcare providers.
-Besides savings lives and improving quality of life for several lakhs of people, the services from these institutions help to secure their livelihoods from the extremely high cost care available from alternate providers.
+UC’s work in Health Care: UC's goal is to support free Healthcare providers to be the most Caring and Cutting Edge Healthcare services providers.
+Besides saving lives and improving quality of life for several lakhs of people, the services from these institutions help to secure their livelihoods from the extremely high cost care available from alternate providers.

-Since Sep-2017, UC has also commenced monthly rural Health Camps outreach program to provide free Primary and Preventive Care health services for the rural populations, in collaboration with several volunteer Doctors, Panchayats, Primary Health Centers and local volunteer Organisations.
+Since Sep-2017, UC has commenced periodic rural Health Camps outreach program to provide free Primary and Preventive Care health services for the rural population, in collaboration with several volunteer Doctors, Panchayats, Primary Health Centers and local volunteer Organisations.
 Currently about 3000 patients are served every month through these Health camps.
+Health Education is taken up as a key activity in these camps.
+UC is also currently organising for its volunteers, online Health Education sessions by Doctors, so that they may spread these inputs to a wider audience.
 UC has also supported the Newborn Hearing Screening efforts of the Meenakshi Venkatraman Foundation, which today undertakes newborn hearing screening, with nearly 100 babies screened everyday and subsequent interventional support at the major public teaching hospitals in Hyderabad.